ctschroeder/tutorials/Voyant.md

   1. EITHER Click on "Upload"
       - Navigate to the place in your computer with the test corpus download.
       - Double-click on the file (it should end in a .zip) to upload it to Voyant
-  2. OR copy and paste the following URL into the window: http://disc.library.emory.edu/lincoln/download/lincoln_sermons.zip
+  2. OR copy and paste the the URL for your corpus document(s) only.
+For this class you probably want to upload documents from your computer.
 * Click Reveal

+#### Note: When I tested this on 22 January 2025, the main Voyant site was having difficulty uploading documents.
+They have a _mirror_ site that worked at https://voyant.lincsproject.ca/

 ## Understanding the page